samsung-test/samsung-test.github.io/tizenstudio/setup/quick_start_guide_tizen_app_ts.md

+---
+title:  Hardware Accelerated Execution Manager
+desc: HAEM
+keywords: Tizen, OS, Open Source
+---

-# How to Develop Wearable Web Applications using Template
+# Develop Wearable Web Applications using Template

 ## Introduction
 Wearable Web applications are apps that help you monitor health, show time, play games, and much more.
 These applications are developed using various Web-native languages, such as HTML5, Cascading Style Sheets (CSS), and JavaScript.